DRC-7/COMP482_Asg_3/README.md

 Creating HTML from scratch would have been too difficult, and so I wanted to use Bootstrap since it provides a very well documented HTML/CSS framework.

-Without a backend somethings might be a challenge since only HTML/CSS and vanilla JavaScript is being used.
+Without a backend some things might challenging since I'm only using HTML/CSS and vanilla JavaScript.

 ## Approach For The Implementation